-Please contact us for legal advice before you start the process so that you can be sure that you are operating within the law.
+Please contact me for legal advice before you start the process so that you can be sure that you are operating within the law when finding a surrogate.
 You will also want to be satisfied that you can actually become the legal parent once the child is born.
 It may also be useful for you to know what can go wrong in such arrangements so that you are prepared.

-Whichever method or service you use to find your surrogate, you are responsible for making sure that she fully understands what she is doing for you.
+Whichever method you use to find your surrogate, you are responsible for making sure that she fully understands.
 Independent legal advice and counselling is strongly advised.
-A UK lawyer must not be involved in the specifics of your surrogacy arrangement and certainly must not advise on your surrogacy agreement however, they can provide general advice on the legal position of a surrogate and intended parent.
-You need to know what the risks are and how best to avoid them.
+A UK lawyer must not be involved in the specifics of your surrogacy agreement / arrangement.
+A surrogacy solicitor can provide general advice on the legal position of a surrogate and intended parent.

 If a surrogacy arrangement goes wrong, you risk losing your child to someone that you had no intention of having a relationship with.
 Ultimately, the worst case scenario is a breakdown of the arrangement with dire emotional, psychological and financial consequences for the child’s life.

-Please call our surrogacy lawyers for advice on finding a surrogate and surrogacy in the UK on 01727 884 688 or e-mail Harjit directly on email@example.com
+Please call surrogacy lawyers for advice.
+‘Finding a surrogate in the UK?’ call 01727 884 688 or e-mail directly on email@example.com